-In July 2009, the German legislature passed various controversial amendments (the "Amendments") to the Bundesdatenschutzgesetz, Germany's Federal Data Protection Act ("BDSG" or the "Act").
-While these Amendments were not as extensive as many had initially hoped or feared, a few of the Amendments will undoubtedly have an immediate impact on companies doing business in Germany.
+In July 2009, the German legislature passed various controversial amendments to the Bundesdatenschutzgesetz (BDSG), Germany's Federal Data Protection Act.
+While these amendments were not as extensive as many had initially hoped or feared, a few will undoubtedly have an immediate impact on companies doing business in Germany.

-The Amendments cover a range of privacy and business issues, including marketing use of data lists, administration of employee data, and contractual provisions in data transfer agreements.
-They also increase the maximum fines for violating data protection laws and grant greater powers to data protection authorities ("DPAs").
-The most significant change, however, is a new requirement to provide notification for data breaches that is similar in scope to state statutes in the United States.
+The amendments cover a range of privacy and business issues, including marketing use of data lists, administration of employee data, and contractual provisions in data transfer agreements.
+They also increase the maximum fines for violating data protection laws and grant greater powers to data protection authorities (DPAs).
+The most significant change, however, is a new requirement to provide notification for data breaches, a generic term encompassing any event that results in the compromise of the security or integrity of personal